mcfio/docker-mumble-server/README.md

 ![badges-alpine] ![badges-murmur]

-**Mumble** is a VOIP application akin to Discord/Teamspeak that allows users to communicate the same server.
-It implements a client-server architecture, and provides end-to-end encryption. **Murmur** is the server that Mumble clients to connect to.
+**Mumble** is a VOIP application akin to Discord or Teamspeak that allows users to communicate over a private server.
+It implements a client-server architecture, that does provide end-to-end encryption. **Murmur** is the server that Mumble clients to connect to.
 [Learn More][vendor-mumble].